Friday, October 11, 2024 05:24 PM UTC

 Jun 24, 1988 Tom Schick is named president and chief operating officer upon William R. McGee's resignation.

-Sep 15, 1988 PI takes delivery of world's first Boeing 737-400.
+Sep 15, 1988 Piedmont Airlines takes delivery of world's first Boeing 737-400.
 The airplane is christened the Thomas H. Davis Pacemaker in honor of PI founder Tom Davis; other B-737-400s will not be named.

-Aug 4, 1989 PI operates its last flights.
+Aug 4, 1989 Piedmont Airlines operates its last flights.
 Operations continue the next day as USAir.

 Source: PIEDMONT: Flight of the Pacemaker © All Rights Reserved